davidarchanjo/spring-certified-developer-study-guide/README.md

 **Dependency Injection** is a pattern used to implement IoC, where the control being inverted is the setting and injection of object's dependencies.

 ## SPRING EXPRESSION LANGUAGE
-The Spring Expression Language (SpEL for short) is an expression language that supports querying and manipulation of object at runtime.
+The Spring Expression Language (SpEL for short) is used to query property values from properties file or to manipulate java objects and its attributes at runtime. @Value annotation is the most used way to process SpEL.

-SpEL expressions begin with the `#`, and are wrapped in braces, e.g. `#{expression}`.
-Properties can be referenced in a similar fashion, starting with a `$`, and wrapped in braces, e.g. `${property.name}`.
-Property placeholders cannot contain SpEL expressions, but expressions can contain property references, e.g. `#{${someProperty} + 2}`.
+SpEL expressions begin with `#` and are enclosed by braces, like `#{expression}`.
+Properties can be referenced in a similar fashion with `$`, and are enclosed by braces too, like `${property}`.
+Property placeholders cannot contain SpEL expressions, but expressions can contain property references, like `#{'${property}' + 2}`. **Notice that to access the property contained in the properties file from SpEL, it is mandatory to reference the property enclosed by single quotes**.

+SpEL provides two special built-in variables: `systemProperties` and `systemEnvironment`:
+- **systemProperties** – a java.util.Properties object retrieving properties from the runtime environment, like `os.name` or jvm args like `-Dxxx`;
+- **systemEnvironment** – a java.util.Properties object retrieving environment specific properties from the runtime environment, like env variables;

 ## KEY INTERFACES
 ### STARTUP
 Spring Boot provides two interfaces to run specific pieces of code as soon as the application starts: [CommandLineRunner](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/CommandLineRunner.html) and [ApplicationRunner](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/ApplicationRunner.html).

 By default, when defining multiple beans of both types ***in the same configuration class*** (@SpringBootApplication or @Configuration), beans of type ApplicationRunner will execute before beans of type CommandLineRunner.
 That rule also applies when they are defined individually as components (@Component).
-However, this default execution priority order can be changed through the use of [@Order](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/core/annotation/Order.html) annotation, when defined as components.
+However when defined as components, that default execution order can be changed through the use of [@Order](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/core/annotation/Order.html) annotation.

 ### BEAN INITIALIZATION LIFECYCLE
 [BeanFactoryPostProcessor](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/config/BeanFactoryPostProcessor.html) - used to modify the definition of any bean before it get created/instantiated by working on its configuration metadata phase, such as loading value for it from external property files.